industrial-optimization-group/DESDEO/docs/contributing.rst

 - Sphinx-autodoc-typehints_ for better type hints.
 - automodapi_ for even better automatic API documentation generation.
+- nbsphinx_ for converting Python notebooks into rst pages.

 Building and testing the documentation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^